ad-freiburg/elevant/README.md

     docker build -t wiki-entity-linker .
     docker run -it -v <data_directory>:/data wiki-entity-linker

-where `<data_directory>` is the directory that either already contains the necessary data files or where you want to store the generated data files.
+where `<data_directory>` is the directory in which the required data files will be stored.
+What these data files are and how they are generated is explained in the [Data Generation](#data-generation) section.

 Unless otherwise noted, all the following commands should be run inside the docker container.